georgecctang/scheduler/README.md

 ## Getting Started
 1. Create a backend for the project.
 Following the instructions listed in [scheduler-api](https://github.com/lighthouse-labs/scheduler-api).
+2. Use node version 10.16.1 (using the `nvm use v.10.16.1` command)
-2. Install all dependencies for this app (using the npm install command).
+2. Install all dependencies for this app (using the `npm install` command).
-3. Run command: npm start
+3. Run command: `npm start`

 ## Dependencies